obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 It consists of markdown files, which [Jekyll](https://jekyllrb.com/) will transform into web pages that you can view at <https://obsidian-tasks-group.github.io/obsidian-tasks/> .
 In the simplest case, you can update the existing markdown file and create a pull request (PR) with your changes.

+### Documentation and branches

+For documentation changes to show up at <https://obsidian-tasks-group.github.io/obsidian-tasks/> , they must be in the `gh-pages` branch.
+If you want to see your changes available immediately and not only after the next release, you should make your changes on the `gh-pages` branch.
+When you create a PR, it should merge into the `gh-pages` branch as well.
+If you document an unreleased feature, you should update the documentation on `main` instead.
+Ideally together with the related code changes.
+If this is confusing, don't worry.
+We will help you make this right once you opened the PR.

 ### Version numbers in documentation

-We have introduced version markers to the documentation, to show users in which version a specific feature was introduced.
+We have introduced version markers to the documentation, to show users in which Tasks version a specific feature was introduced.
 This means that newly written documentation should be tagged with a placeholder, which will be replaced with the actual version upon release.